matthieudelaro/nvidia-docker-wiki/Using-nvidia-docker.md

 ## Known limitations

-1. NVIDIA driver installation needs to live on the same partition as the root of the Docker runtime.
+1. NVIDIA driver installation needs to exist on the same partition as the root of the Docker runtime.
 `nvidia-docker` internally needs to create hard links to some driver files.
 Because of this, you need the NVIDIA driver (usually found under `/usr`) to be on the same partition as the Docker root (`/var` by default).
 Possible workarounds includes installing your NVIDIA driver at a different location (see ``--advanced-options`` of the installer) or changing your Docker root directory (see `docker daemon -g`)